1966 Notre Dame vs. Michigan State football game: Aftermath

 After (but not necessarily as a result of) Eddy's injury while debarking from the train in East Lansing, Notre Dame football never traveled to away games by train again.
 Both teams now make the 160-mile trip by bus.

 Legacy

 40th anniversary

 On September 23, 2006, Michigan State and Notre Dame commemorated the 40th anniversary of the game.
 Michigan State wore "throwback" jerseys and helmets from the 1960s era.
 Notre Dame declined to wear throwback jerseys or helmets.
 45 members from the original '66 squad returned.
 In addition, 1965 and 1966 All American Bubba Smith had his No. 95 jersey retired at halftime, becoming only the third person in Michigan State history with such an honor.
 Notre Dame won the game 40–37, after coming back from a 16-point deficit and scoring 19 straight points to win.

 50th anniversary

-On September 16, 2016, Notre Dame commemorated the 50th anniversary of the game.
+On September 17, 2016, Notre Dame commemorated the 50th anniversary of the game.
 Members of the 1966 Notre Dame team appeared on the field prior to the game.
+Michigan State won the game 36-28, in a season where both teams disappointed with losing campaigns.